 Fiji delivers the island getaways of all getaways.
 Hugged by pastel blue, transparent water, the Yasawa Islands are the perfect snorkel spot for those that prefer to stay in shallow waters.
 Wade just a few metres out and you’ll be surrounded by vibrant marine life.

-Another Australian gem (there’s a fair few of them!), Mundaring Weir is set deep inside the Perth Hills, and offers walks across the huge dam, and picture perfect picnic spots with views like the photo above.
+Another Australian gem (there’s a fair few of them!), Mundaring Weir is set deep in the Perth Hills, and offers walks across the huge dam, and picture-perfect picnic spots with views like the photo above.

 When looking through my shots of New Zealand, it was difficult to pick a winning water spot, but Lake Tekapo came out on top.
 I don’t even need to reason why with you, just look at those mountain views!

-The Everglades, in Florida, is a wetlands.
-As you’ve probably guessed from the photo above, it’s occupied by plenty of animals, in particular American Crocodiles.
+The Everglades, in Florida, is a wetland.
+As you’ve probably guessed from the photo above, it’s occupied by plenty of animals, in particular, American Crocodiles.
 You can take a hover boat tour across the wetlands to see these creatures up close, but not too close…

 Men in black and white striped t-shirts, romance-fuelling gondola rides, and gorgeous red-roof buildings lining the canals, Venice is a bucket list oldie, but a goodie.

 Here’s a sight you don’t see every day; the Indian Ocean meets Moore River and leaves just a sliver of sand in the middle for seaside escapists to lounge in the sunshine.
 Moore River sits just an hour north of Perth and is an easy day out or pitstop on a journey along the coast.